darthcav/hfs/crates/sof/README.md

 ```
 -v, --view <VIEW>              Path to ViewDefinition JSON file (or use stdin if not provided)
 -b, --bundle <BUNDLE>          Path to FHIR Bundle JSON file (or use stdin if not provided)
--s, --source <SOURCE>          URL or path to FHIR data source (see Data Sources below)
+-s, --source <SOURCE>          Path or URL to FHIR data source (see Data Sources below)
 -f, --format <FORMAT>          Output format (csv, json, ndjson, parquet) [default: csv]
     --no-headers               Exclude CSV headers (only for CSV format)
 -o, --output <OUTPUT>          Output file path (defaults to stdout)